Transcendental-Programmer/Rag-chatbot/README.md

 1. Sign up for a Hugging Face account if you haven't already: https://huggingface.co/join

+2. Sign up for a PineCone DB account if you haven't already: https://www.pinecone.io/

-2. Generate an API token from your Hugging Face account settings.
+3. Generate an API token from your Hugging Face account settingsand pinecone db .

-3. Create a `.env` file in the project root directory and add your Hugging Face API token and pinecone api:
+4. Create a `.env` file in the project root directory and add your Hugging Face API token and pinecone api:
    ```
    HUGGINGFACE_API_TOKEN=your_api_token_here
    PINECONE_API_KEY=your_ api